mzazon/awesome-cloud-projects/aws/video-on-demand-mediastore/video-on-demand-mediastore.md

 ## Discussion

 AWS Elemental MediaStore was specifically designed for video workloads, providing optimized storage for high-performance video delivery.
 The service offered low-latency access patterns ideal for video streaming applications, with built-in security features and seamless integration with CloudFront for global content delivery.
-The container-based storage model allowed for fine-grained access control and efficient content organization.
+The container-based storage model allowed for fine-grained access control and efficient content organization, making it particularly suitable for live streaming and video-on-demand applications.

 The integration between MediaStore and CloudFront created a powerful video-on-demand platform capable of serving millions of concurrent viewers.
 CloudFront's global edge network cached video content close to users, reducing latency and improving the viewing experience.
-The combination also provided cost optimization through efficient caching strategies and reduced origin load.
+The combination also provided cost optimization through efficient caching strategies and reduced origin load, while supporting adaptive bitrate streaming and various video formats.

 Security was handled through multiple layers: HTTPS enforcement, IAM-based access control, and container policies that defined precisely who could access what content.
 The CORS configuration enabled secure web-based video players to access content directly from the CDN.
-This architecture supported both public video platforms and private enterprise video libraries with appropriate access controls.
+This architecture supported both public video platforms and private enterprise video libraries with appropriate access controls, following AWS Well-Architected Framework security principles.

 However, it's crucial to note that AWS will discontinue support for MediaStore on November 13, 2025.
 Organizations currently using MediaStore should plan migration to alternative solutions such as Amazon S3 with CloudFront, which provides similar capabilities for video-on-demand platforms.
-The migration path typically involves moving content to S3 and reconfiguring CloudFront distributions to use S3 as the origin.
+The migration path typically involves moving content to S3, reconfiguring CloudFront distributions to use S3 as the origin, and potentially integrating with AWS Elemental MediaConvert for video processing workflows.
+See the [AWS blog post](https://aws.amazon.com/blogs/media/support-for-aws-elemental-mediastore-ending-soon/) for detailed migration guidance and timelines.

 > **Warning**: Plan your migration from MediaStore before November 13, 2025.
 Consider using S3 with CloudFront and AWS Elemental MediaConvert for new video-on-demand implementations.
+The [AWS Migration Hub](https://docs.aws.amazon.com/migrationhub/) provides tools and guidance for planning your migration strategy.

 ## Challenge